 Blinking- Squeeze shut your eyes tight and open them wide , instantly.
 Squeeze them shut, again, and open them wide.
 Follow it 10 times.

 Palming: Rub your palms together till they feel warm and then place them lightly on your eyes.
 Slowly count till 100 and feel your eyes relax.
 Wash your eyes as many times as you can with cool water.
 I use Refresh Tear Drops, thrice a day, to keep my eyes feeling fresh.

-5. Do a few shoulder exercises so that the stiff muscles get a chance to get back in their original position (you might sit erect and all, but you won’t even notice when you slouch!).
+5. SHOULDER EXERCISES for stiff muscles give your shoulders a chance to relax and unwind (you might sit erect and all, but you won’t even notice when you slouch!).
 You could do these exercises after the neck exercises.

 Lift your shoulders and move them backwards, as if trying to touch the shoulder blades to each other.
 Then, bring them down and then move them in the front, making a complete circle with your shoulders.
 Go slow.
 Do this a few times- clockwise and anticlockwise.
 Then, once your shoulders are relaxed, lift them up to your ears and ‘drop’ them down in their original position.
 Again, do it slowly, for a few times.
 Breathe easy.